OWASP/www-project-proactive-controls/docs/archive/2018/c8-protect-data-everywhere.md

 ## Data Classification

 It's critical to classify data in your system and determine which level of sensitivity each piece of data belongs to.
 Each data category can then be mapped to protection rules necessary for each level of sensitivity.
-For example, public marketing information that is not sensitive may be categorized as public data which is ok to place on the public website.
+For example, public marketing information that is not sensitive may be categorized as public data which is okay to place on the public website.
 Credit card numbers may be classified as private user data which may need to be encrypted while stored or in transit.

 ## Encrypting Data in Transit

 When transmitting sensitive data over any network, end-to-end communications security (or encryption-in-transit) of some kind should be considered.
 TLS is by far the most common and widely supported cryptographic protocol for communications security.
-It is used by many types of applications (web, webservice, mobile) to communicate over a network in a secure fashion.
+It is used by many types of applications (web, web service, mobile) to communicate over a network in a secure fashion.
 TLS must be properly configured in a variety of ways in order to properly defend secure communications.

 The primary benefit of transport layer security is the protection of web application data from unauthorized disclosure and modification when it is transmitted between clients (web browsers) and the web application server, and between the web application server and back end and other non-browser based enterprise components.